barryclark/jekyll-now/_posts/2022-06-09-chroot-docker-history.md

 Now -  finally, run `chroot /my-new-root bash` and you should successfully see everything in the directory.
 Time for revealing the secret by calling `cat secret.txt`.

 Nice!
 If you now try `pwd` to see your working directory.
 You should see a message like: `/.
 You can't get out of here!`.

-Based on this containers were called a jail for this reason.
-To leave this you can hit CTRL+D or run `exit` to get out of your chrooted environment.
+Based on this message, containers were used to be called a jail for this reason.
+To escape the jail - you can hit `CTRL+D` or run `exit`.
+This will help to get out of your chrooted environment.

 <p align="center">
 <img src="/images/chroot.png">